fblupi/master_informatica-TVG/docs/questions3.md

 Respuesta

-**3.- Write a pseudocode for calculating Phong Illumination Model for each voxel of a volume dataset taking into account that the classification step has been finished - you hace color per voxel!
+**3.- Write a pseudocode for calculating Phong Illumination Model for each voxel of a volume dataset taking into account that the classification step has been finished - you have color per voxel!
 Don't consider the opacity assigned.**

 Respuesta